Sagar-Sathyanarayanan/Introduction-to-JavaScript-Functions/README.md

 ```
 function laugh(){
     var message = "hahahahahahahahahaha!";
-    /* the retuen value will hold the message to be printed out in console.log */
+    /* the retuen value will hold the message to be printed out in console.log.
+It will stop executing the function once it sees the return command. */
     return message;

 }